BULLFIGHTING VOCABULARY: ANIMALS

 We can help you if you want to go to a bullfight in Madrid, or need some help to understand bullfighting.
 Let us to show you this private world.
 Contact us: campotoro.es@gmail.com

-Visit http://campotoro.es for bullfighting experiences
+Visit https://campotoro.es for bullfighting experiences